life is to be lived

 Growing up, ...

 Luckily, I did alright with my task,

-In closing, living a healthy life necessitates one to manage her mental health well.
-The COVID-19 pandemic makes this even more daunting, but it is not impossible.
-We must continually look after and strengthen our mental health, just like we do for our body and our spirit.
+Living a healthy life necessitates one to manage her mental health well.
+The COVID-19 pandemic makes this even more daunting, but remember, it is not impossible.
+We must always look after ourselves and strengthen our mental health, just like we do for our physical well-being.

 If you’re interested in learning more about mental health disorders,